goetzk/ansible-filesystems/README.md

 'mounted' filesystems will need to be manually remounted or the server rebooted to pick up the new configuration.
 The current setting is the safe default.

+The role isn't comprehensive - there are other things living in /etc/ that need moving which might affect you - I'm happy to update the role if you encounter any.

 Role Variables
 --------------